§ 4801. Declaration of policy

 (E) the Chief Prevention Officer established pursuant to 3 V.S.A. § 2321.

-(A) at least two people with lived substance use disorder experience, including a person in recovery and a family member of a person in recovery;
+(A) at least two individuals with lived substance use disorder experience, including an

 (B) one or more youth less than 18 years of age;